Carlo47/CYD_Basics/README.md

 Manual conversion with XnView is necessary because LovyanGFX only allows RGB565 or BGR565 to be saved.

 As a little bonus, I let the RGB LEDs flash alternately at second intervals, 🔴red, 🟢green, 🔵blue, ...
-This flashing runs in the second core of the ESP32, independently of the graphics routines running in the main loop.
+This flashing runs as separate task, independently of the graphics routines running in the main loop.